-Yield: Keeping a House, 2020.
-Permanently installed in Rochester, MN
+Yield: Keeping a House, 2020

-Collaboration with artist Eric Anderson
+Collaboration with artist Eric Anderson.

 The idea of home is personal yet universal: our memories of home are intertwined with a building, a land, sometimes with people, or with something as simple as a flower’s scent.

 This project was selected by Art4Trails and founded through Coronavirus Aid and Relief and Economic Security (CARES) Act via the City of Rochester’s Neighborhood Arts Activation program.
+The artists thank the Art4Trails jury and the amazing team of artists who make this project possible and fun: Charlie Bee.
+Crist Dahl, Devon Hugdhal, Maggie Pemberton.
+A special thank you to Rose Anderson.

 Press: https://www.postbulletin.com/507-magazine/7141879-Community-art-project-makes-deconstructed-house-a-home?fbclid=IwAR10zucskL8aRPmEv8eMtmOaA90wWmDBb5DmioIIub4Ru7-mHBMTxD-9Bqk